BLUE HORIZON, BOOK 4

 “Sounds good to me,” Garnet replied.

 Garnet and Gina discovered that Taro’s words were true.
 Lorelei had prepared a fresh garden salad made of Terran vegetables for the two women with a nice pasta dish accompanied by light tomato sauce and garlic toast.
 Lori knew that most humans were omnivores, but she was unaware of the sisters’ meat preferences.
-The bunny was a vegetarian, herself, but with a ship full of carnivores, she was used to their diets and had many recipes to cover all meals.
-Lori’s culinary hunches won out in this case, and the Gemini twins were appreciative of her skills.
+The bunny was a vegetarian, herself, and although she detested handling meat, she served on a ship full of carnivores and was used to their diets.
+She had recipes to cover all meals and Lori’s culinary hunches won out in this case; the Gemini twins were appreciative of her skills.

 The only ones absent from the supper were Jerry and Damien.
-Legrand was resting in his cabin, with the vulpine doctor watching over him from the Infirmary; Amanda had taken them something to eat on server trays so they wouldn’t be left out.
+Legrand was resting in his cabin, with the vulpine doctor watching over him from Sickbay; Amanda had taken them something to eat on server trays so they wouldn’t be left out.

 A little while later, Justy excused himself from the gathered party on the rec deck and took the lift down to the crew deck.
-He padded around the curved corridor to the Infirmary and let himself in quietly.
+He padded around the curved corridor to Sickbay and let himself in quietly.

 The front room to the sick bay consisted of nothing more than cabinets and counters, with two roller stools out in the floor.
 There were various instruments mounted to the walls, as well as a number of charts that Doctor Somner had put up concerning his crew stats.
 The male fox sat on one of the stools as he quietly read printed pages from a folder on a counter.